The best cycling routes in Dorset

 The casual ones

-With most of its 17-mile circular route on flat, safe cycleways, the Portland Trail is a great option for families.
-Starting at Overcombe Corner, the trail follows cycle paths around Lodmoor Country Park and nature reserve, into Weymouth town centre (perfect for a cake stop!) and along the Rodwell Trail to the Isle of Portland.
-Add in a stop at Chesil Beach - one of the best beaches on the Jurassic Coast – for a picnic before continuing to Portland.
-Portland Castle is a particular favourite.
+Families will love the Portland Trail, a mostly flat 17-mile circular route starting at Overcombe Corner.
+It follows paths around Lodmoor Country Park and nature reserve, continues into Weymouth town centre (perfect for a cake stop!), and along the Rodwell Trail to the Isle of Portland.
+Pause at Chesil Beach for a picnic and make sure to visit Portland Castle along the way.

-Another more meandering cycle route is the Ashley Heath Railway Station to Moors Valley Country Park loop.
-A steady 10-miles, the route combines easy paved cycleways with a gentle forest track for a family-friendly amble.
-Travelling with little fans of the Gruffalo storybook?
-Save your picnic for Moors Valley Country Park and they can tuck into their sandwiches whilst sitting beside life-size sculptures of Gruffalo and friends.
+Another family-friendly ride is the Ashley Heath Railway Station to Moors Valley Country Park.
+A steady 10-mile route combines easy paved cycleways with gentle forest tracks.
+Little fans of the Gruffalo storybook will enjoy picnicking next to life-size sculptures of the Gruffalo and friends at Moors Valley.

 The challenging ones